jitendramandi/Projects/README.md

-# registration-form
+# My Projects
-This is not a registration form.
-Probably I will have to change the project title to Hello World or something.
-So, here I made changes.
+This is the place to find all my projects I have been working on to enhance my understanding on web development.